 An early graduate may return to participate in commencement subject to regulations governing all graduates as outlined in the student handbook.
+Early graduates will only be allowed to participate in the graduation commencement ceremony with the cohort in which they entered high school.
 Early graduates are considered alumni, and therefore not eligible to compete in athletics or participate in other school activities (including school dances unless attending as a guest of a current LHS student).